-6. Information Technology (IT)/Information Security (IS) Risk creation of Project Management Office (PMO).
+6. Information Technology (IT)/Information Security (IS) Risk

+The Bank recognizes the risk on IT/IS including the core banking implementation risk with the merger of PNB and Allied Bank.
+It is in this regard that constant monitoring is observed thru the creation of Project Management Office (PMO).
 Progress reports are submitted to/discussed with Senior Management and the Board monthly to provide updates and reasonable assurance that risks identified are mitigated if not fully controlled.
 Tools being used to conduct the assessment are as follows: